-Three years later on 13 March 1754 Peter Hay (sic) “of the parish of Nottoway” and Southampton County sold his remaining 130 acres to Francis Hilliard, described as including his 1748 patent on Three Creeks, to Francis Hilliard, 11
+Three years later on 13 March 1754 Peter Hay (sic) “of the parish of Nottoway” and Southampton County sold his remaining 130 acres, described as including his 1748 patent on Three Creeks, to Francis Hilliard, 11

 This is significant, for Francis Hilliard was the husband of Peter Hay’s daughter Winny Hilliard, thus clearly identifying Peter Hay as the same person who left the 1760 will in Halifax County, North Carolina.